 “The Buddha’s teaching rests on two truths: Conventional Truth and ultimate truth.
 Those who do not understand the distinction between them do not understand Buddha’s profound truth.
 Ultimate truth cannot be taught without basis on relative truth; without realisation of the meaning of ultimate truth enlightenment cannot be attained.”
 Nagarjuna, madhyamakakarika, Ch.
 24, Vs 8-10

 Are you ready to embark on a journey of truth for yourself?
-There is no better way than the Buddhadharma to reach this goal and all along the way to benefit all sentient beings in their search as well brings new meaning, joy, and freedom to this existence that is constantly challenged by the elite of this world who are purveyors of lies and dissatisfaction.
+There is no better way than the Buddhadharma to reach this goal and all along the way to benefit all sentient beings in their search to bring new meaning, joy, and freedom to this existence that is constantly challenged by the elite of this world who are purveyors of lies and dissatisfaction.

 Let me know what you think,